gymk/Study-CPP/thread/Readme.md

 ```

 >> ### Running a Functor as thread
-Functors can be executed as a seperate thread
+Functors can be executed as a seperate thread.

+Due to [Most vexing parse](https://en.wikipedia.org/wiki/Most_vexing_parse), functor need to wrapped with brackets.

 ```